-Since Essent Group has a reasonably high beta, it's worth considering why it is so heavily influenced by broader market sentiment.
-For example, it might be a high growth stock or have a lot of operating leverage in its business model.
+Since Essent Group tends to moves up when the market is going up, and down when it's going down, potential investors may wish to reflect on the overall market, when considering the stock.
 In order to fully understand whether ESNT is a good investment for you, we also need to consider important company-specific fundamentals such as Essent Group’s financial health and performance track record.
-I highly recommend you dive deeper by considering the following:
+I urge you to continue your research by taking a look at the following:

 - Future Outlook: What are well-informed industry analysts predicting for ESNT’s future growth?
 Take a look at our free research report of analyst consensus for ESNT’s outlook.